Charliechen114514/CCIMXDesktop/README_EN.md

 ### 🚀 Planned optimization of the desktop body:

 - More refined porting of system status monitoring card applications (hard storage, memory, etc.)
 - Card expansion system
 - Add a drop-down quick settings channel (brightness adjustment, etc.)
 - Add desktop refresh function for buttons
 - Add better folder and storage functions for desktop services
 - Develop a **to-do/reminder application** that is deeply integrated with the desktop.
 Support displaying upcoming reminders in the status bar and important reminders on the lock screen.
-- Add a log management system to CCIMXDesktop to facilitate debugging and observation

 ### 🚀 Plan to write and provide more external basic programs: